 You can create several privacy masks.
-The maximum number of masks depends on the complexity of all the masks combined.
-The more anchor points in each mask, the fewer masks you can create.
 Each mask can have 3 to 10 anchor points.

 Overlays

 Overlays are superimposed over the video stream.
 They are used to provide extra information during recordings, such as a timestamp, or during product installation and configuration.
 You can add either text or an image.